mattbradburyuk/ps-training-accounts-practical/README.md

 }
 ```

-The subclassed responder flows are each be annotated with the abstract InitiatingFlow.
+The implementations of the abstract responder flows are each annotated with the abstract InitiatingFlow.

 ```kotlin
 @InitiatedBy(WhoAreYouInitiatorFlow::class)